viamrobotics/docs/docs/services/slam/cartographer/_index.md

 {{% alert title="REQUIREMENTS" color="tip" %}}

-Running `cartographer` in Live Data Collection mode requires a [RPLIDAR A1](https://www.slamtec.com/en/Lidar/A1) or [RPLIDAR A3](https://www.slamtec.com/en/Lidar/A3) LIDAR scanning device.
+Running `cartographer-module` in Live Data Collection mode requires a [RPLIDAR A1](https://www.slamtec.com/en/Lidar/A1) or [RPLIDAR A3](https://www.slamtec.com/en/Lidar/A3) LIDAR scanning device.

 Before adding a SLAM service, you must follow [these instructions](/program/extend/modular-resources/add-rplidar-module/) to add your RPLIDAR device as a modular component of your robot.